matrixinfer-ai/kthena/docs/kthena/docs/user-guide/runtime.md

 ## Installation

-- Runtime does not support separate installation.  it will be automatically deployed alongside the inference container as a sidecar when you are using `Model` to deploy llm.
+- Runtime does not support separate installation.  it will be automatically deployed alongside the inference container as a sidecar when you are using `ModelBooster` to deploy llm.
-- When deploying via the Model CR (one-stop deployment), no additional configuration is needed; ModelInfer will automatically enable the runtime feature.
+- When deploying via the ModelBooster CR (one-stop deployment), no additional configuration is needed; ModelServing will automatically enable the runtime feature.
-- For standalone deployment using ModelInfer YAML, you can add the following configuration to start Runtime as sidecar container:
+- For standalone deployment using ModelServing YAML, you can add the following configuration to start Runtime as sidecar container:

   ```
   - name: runtime